-Erika Girardi’s Marriage Is Pulled Into Question On ‘RHOBH’
+Erika Girardi’s Marriage Is Called Into Question On ‘RHOBH’

 “They broke the mold when they made Tom for sure,” she said.
 “Tom is an incredibly special human being.
 He’s not only a great husband — he’s also a great father, a great friend, a great mentor, and a hell of a f***ing lawyer.
 He’s so good.”

 Erika Girardi was cast on The Real Housewives of Beverly Hills during the show’s sixth season and has continued to appear on the series through Season 7.
 Still, when it comes to her personal life with her husband and her son, Tommy Zizzo, Erika Girardi has been extremely selective when it comes to what she is willing to reveal.
-In fact, she hasn’t allowed her son, a police officer, to appear on the show at all and her time with husband Tom has been quite limited in recent weeks.
+In fact, she hasn’t allowed her son, a police officer, to appear on the show at all, and her time with husband Tom has been quite limited in recent weeks.

 To see more of Erika Girardi and her co-stars, don’t miss new episodes of The Real Housewives of Beverly Hills on Monday nights at 9 p.m. on Bravo TV.